-This chapter outlines the outreach efforts of the Lower Red-Sulphur-Cypress Basin Regional Flood Planning Area to provide information to the public and seek participation by the public during the planning process.
+This chapter outlines the Regional Flood Plan adoption process and outreach efforts of the Lower Red-Sulphur-Cypress Basin Regional Flood Planning Area to provide information to the public and seek participation by the public during the planning process, including the 2023 Amendment.
 Soliciting input from the public was a key component in the planning process.
 All meetings were conducted pursuant to the Texas Open Meeting Act and Texas Government Code Chapter 551.